 Legislation introduced by the European Securities and Markets Association (ESMA) bring a requirement to clear OTC derivatives through a third party regulated institution (a central clearing counterparty - CCP) to reduce systemic and operating risk.
-As a Category 3 Financial Counterparty, the Society will be obliged to clear new OTC derivatives from 21 June 2017.
-This will reduce its counterparty credit risk.
+This will also reduce counterparty credit risk.
+On 13 July 2016, the ESMA published revised legislation which proposes delaying the date by which "Category 3 Financial Counterparties", such as the Cumberland need to clear their interest rate swaps by up to two years to 21 June 2019.
 The movement of collateral defined in the CSAs is based entirely on the market value of the swaps and does not include a factor for the Society's, or the counterparty's creditworthiness so a change in creditworthiness would not result in a change in the amount of collateral held.
 In any case, as the Society is an unrated institution, it is not subject to a potential ratings downgrade.